Harshit-Developer/banking-api/README.md

 Retrieve account balances.
 Retrieve transfer history for an account.

 Built within a time constraint (4-5 hours), this is a prototype with an in-memory database and basic features, tested thoroughly but not fully production-ready.
-[Check Here.](#production-readiness-gaps).
+[Check Here.](#production-readiness-gaps)

 ## Architecture
 The application follows a layered design: